ker2x/DearDiary/Writerside/topics/pma.md

 mov     eax, [eax+4]
 ```

-- First, it get a pointer to argv (which contain our arguments from command line)
+- First, it gets a pointer to argv (which contain our arguments from command line)
 - next, esi will point to a string, esi is often used for loop
 - finally, eax = eax+4. we're in 32bit, a pointer is 4 byte long.
   Basically, eax will now point to argv[1] instead of argv[0]